cjdbarlow/bedside-notebook/anaesthesia/periop/periop-anticoag.md

 #Peri-Operative Management of Anticoagulation and Antiplatelets

 Effective management of anticoagulation requires balancing thrombo-embolic and haemorrhagic risk.
 In general:
+* Detailed trial data is limited
 * Bridging therapy should be used in those at high risk of stroke
-Defined as >10% annualised risk of stroke.
+Defined as ⩾10% annualised risk of stroke.
-* DAPT is required:
-	* For 4 weeks for BMS
-	* Up to 12 months for DES
-	Complex stenting may require increased duration.

 ##Risk Stratification
 Patients can be divided by:
 * Thrombotic risk
-* Bleeding (surgical) Risk
+* Bleeding (surgical) risk

 Patients can then be stratified into:
 * **Low thromboembolic** and **low bleeding risk**
 Continue anticoagulation.
 * **Low thromboembolic** and **high bleeding risk**
-Withhold anticoagulation and antiplatlet agents (see below) without bridging.
+Withhold anticoagulation and antiplatelet agents (see below) without bridging.
 * **High thromboembolic** and **high bleeding risk**
-Withhold anticoagulation and antiplatlet agents, and consider **bridging therapy**.
+Withhold anticoagulation and antiplatelet agents, and consider **bridging therapy**.

 ###Thrombotic Risk
+>Increasing risk increases the importance of minimising the period without anticoagulation

 Divided into:
 * **High risk**
->10% annual CVA risk.
+⩾10% annual CVA risk.
 Includes:
 	* AF with:
 		* Valvular AF
 		AF secondary to valvular disease (either prosthetic, or related to rheumatic valvular disease) has a much higher stroke rate than non-valvular AF.